SimVascular/svFSIplus/Code/Source/README.md

 <h1 id="simulation_class"> Simulation Class </h1>

-The C++ [Simulation](https://github.com/SimVascular/svFSIplus/blob/main/Code/Source/svFSI/Simulation.h) class encapsilates all of the objects (Fortran modules) used to store simulation data.
+The C++ [Simulation](https://github.com/SimVascular/svFSIplus/blob/main/Code/Source/svFSI/Simulation.h) class encapsulates all of the objects (Fortran modules) used to store simulation data.
 It also contains a `Parameters` object used to store simulation parameters read in from an XML file.